notaz/picodrive/platform/base_readme.txt

     configs are now held in single file (but old game config files are still read when new one is missing).
   * Fixed a bug where some key combos didn't work as expected.
-  * Fixed a regression in renderer (some graphic glitches in rare cases).
+  * Fixed a regression in renderer (ARM ports only, some graphic glitches in rare cases).
   * Adjusted fast renderer to work with more games, including VR.
   * Fixed a problem where SegaCD RAM cart data was getting lost on reset.
-  * Greatly reduced SegaCD FMV game slowdowns by disabling read-ahead in the Linux kernel and C library (thanks to Rokas and Exophase for ideas again).
+  * GP2X: Greatly reduced SegaCD FMV game slowdowns by disabling read-ahead in the Linux kernel and C library (thanks to Rokas and Exophase for ideas again).
 Be sure to keep "ReadAhead buffer" OFF to avoid slowdowns.
   + PicoDrive now comes with a game config file for some games which need special settings, so they should now work out-of-the-box.
 More games will be added with later updates.
-  + Files now can be deleted by pressing A+SELECT in the file browser.
+  + GP2X: Files now can be deleted by pressing A+SELECT in the file browser.

 1.35b
   * PSP: mp3 code should no longer fail on 1.5 firmware.